Yvonne Zima

 Yvonne Zima (born January 16, 1989) is an American actress.
 She is known for her role as Daisy Carter on The Young and the Restless.

-Early life
+Background

 Zima was born in Phillipsburg, New Jersey, the daughter of Dennis and Marie.
+Her older sisters, Madeline Zima and Vanessa Zima are also actresses.
 Her surname means "winter" in Polish and comes from her maternal grandfather, who was of Polish descent.

-Career

-Zima's breakthrough role was as Caitlin, the daughter of Geena Davis' character, in the film The Long Kiss Goodnight (1996).
-She also played Rachel Greene on ER from 1994 to 2000.
-Zima played Daisy on The Young and the Restless on and off between 2009 and 2012.
+Zima played a small part in the movie Heat (1995) where she was briefly taken hostage and rescued by Al Pacino's character.
+Her first major role was being cast as Caitlin, the daughter of Geena Davis' character, in the film The Long Kiss Goodnight (1996).
+She also played Rachel Greene on the series ER from 1994 to 2000.
+Zima portrayed Daisy on the series The Young and the Restless on and off between 2009 and 2012.

-Personal life

-Zima's older sisters, Madeline and Vanessa, are also actresses.